dftfeDevelopers/dftfe-api/cppapi/README.md

 * dftfeWrapper object can be deleted using the *clear* member function.

 * The following two static member function calls of dftfeWrapper class are mandatory to use the API: *globalHandlesInitialize* just after MPI_Init and *globalHandlesFinalize* just before MPI_Finalize and after deleting all dftfeWrapper objects.

+* **CAUTION**: Due to the nature of the elecstrostatics formulation in DFT-FE we strongly recommend to tile periodic cell lengths so that they are more than 10 atomic units

 cpp API demo example